semaphoreci/docs/docs/reference/jobs-yaml-reference.md

 for executing the job.
 This value is provided by Semaphore 2.0 and should not be changed.

+For self-hosted jobs, this value is empty.

+##### name

+The value of the `name` property is the name used by the agent that was assigned to the job.
+For cloud jobs, the value of this property is empty.
+For self-hosted jobs, the value of this property is the [name of the self-hosted agent](https://docs.semaphoreci.com/ci-cd-environment/configure-self-hosted-agent/#name) that was assigned to the job.

 ##### ports

 The `ports` property holds a `name` and `number` pair.
 The value of the `name` property is the protocol used, which is `ssh`, and the value of the `number` property is the TCP port number used for the `ssh` connection.

+For self-hosted jobs, this is an empty list.

 ## See also